Outreach and Education

 Experience Donald Judd’s 100 works in mill aluminum and 15 outdoor works in concrete at daybreak.
 Free admission for museum members and tri-county area residents.

-Educational and public programming is supported with generous grants from the Texas Commission on the Arts, National Endowment for the Arts, the Carl B. & Florence E. King Foundation, the Permian Basin Area Foundation, and Cowles Charitable Trust.
+Educational and public programming is supported with generous grants from the Cowles Charitable Trust, Exhibitions 2D, the Carl B. & Florence E. King Foundation, National Endowment for the Arts, the Permian Basin Area Foundation, and Texas Commission on the Arts.
 Chinati also acknowledges the generous financial support and in-kind contributions of the people of Marfa.